Biopsychosocial model: Current status

 A 2023 review said that in the previous decades substantial evidence had arisen supporting BPSM, although the theory of it remained unclear.

-A 2021 review found a substantial gap between healthcare professionals knowledge of the BPSM and their adoption of it in clinical practice.
+A 2021 review found a substantial gap between healthcare professionals' knowledge of the BPSM and their adoption of it in clinical practice.

+A 2020 review presented the 'BPS-Pathways model,' which describes the pathways through which biopsychosocial factors are interconnected.

 A 2018 review found that BPSM in primary care could lead to improved clinical outcomes, through creating awareness of factors impacting health and enhancing self-management of patients' illnesses.

 A 2007 review said that the biopsychosocial model was widely accepted as the most heuristic approach to understanding and treating chronic pain.

 A 2004 review said the BPSM was widely used as both a philosophy of clinical care and a practical clinical guide useful for broadening the scope of a clinician's gaze.
 It proposed the model had evolved into a biopsychosocial and relationship-centered framework for physicians.
 It proposed three clarifications to the model, and identified seven established principles.